hw538/cfDNAPro/README.md

 ## Declaration
 cfDNAPro is designed for research only.

-## Challenges in the cfDNA fragment length calculation
+## What makes cfDNAPro different and useful?
 Unlike genomic DNA, cfDNA has specific fragmentation patterns.
-Ambiguous definition of "fragment length" by various alignment software is raising concerns: see page 9 footnote in SAM file format spec:  https://samtools.github.io/hts-specs/SAMv1.pdf
+The ambiguous definition of "fragment length" by various alignment software is raising concerns: see page 9 footnote in SAM file format spec:  https://samtools.github.io/hts-specs/SAMv1.pdf
-Cell-free DNA data fragmentomic analysis requires single-molecule level resolution, which further emphasizes the importance of accurate/un-biased feature extraction.
+cell-free DNA data fragmentomic analysis requires single-molecule level resolution, emphasising the importance of accurate/unbiased feature extraction.
+The traditional tools built for solid tissue sequencing do not consider the specific properties of cfDNA sequencing data (e.g., cfDNAs are naturally fragmented with a modal fragment size of 167bp, and di-/tri-nucleotide peaks in the length distributions).

 `cfDNAPro` is designed to resolve this issue and standardize the cfDNA fragmentomic analysis using the bioconductor R ecosystem.